Pervansh/Galaktika.sp/README.md

 # Galaktika.sp
-Project of School Team from 1540 School
+Project of School Team from 1540 School.
 It's the project of first thrust vectoring control rocket model.